simonmichael/hledger_site/src/what-problems-does-hledger-solve.md

 Here are some problems a plain text accounting app, and hledger specifically, can solve.
 Do any of these apply to you ?

+**I am a technical person wanting to track finances with familiar tools and a minimum of fuss**\
+You can learn hledger's syntax quickly, manage data with your favourite text processing tools, and produce useful financial reports right away with a single executable requiring no configuration.

 **I don't have an effective accounting system, and am experiencing financial chaos, loss, or worry**\
 (This was my situation when I started writing hledger.)
 I can tell you that having some kind of system to keep a record of financial activity and give clarity and insight is a huge help; it can be life-changing.